AdobeDocs/advertising.en/help/dsp/campaign-management/reports/placement-forecast.md

 The forecast data will be most useful in the following conditions:

 * Minimum spend: $25 daily or equivalent in local currency per placement.
-Currently, the UI shows calculations in USD. <!--, which will be updated to the campaign currency in a future release. -->
+Currently, the UI shows all calculations in USD. <!--, which will be updated to the campaign currency in a future release. -->

 * Maximum spend: $15,000 daily or the equivalent in local currency per placement.